LastRose/lastrose.github.io/_posts/2021-08-16-grid-stacking.markdown

 #### Stack more objects
 Before you where limited to whatever you could fit before or after, though I suppose you could have also added

+### Cleaner code
+It's a lot less code, and (arguably) easier to understand what is going on.

 ### The cons of doing it this way

 #### Image Size